RyanAlbertson/Algorithm_Visualizer/README.md

 All other dependencies are packaged into the .JAR executable, which can be found [here](https://github.com/ryanalbertson/Algorithm_Visualizer/releases).

-The application can be launched by executing _Algorithm.Visualizer.jar_.
+The application can be launched by executing _Algorithm_Visualizer.jar_.

 ## Features
 - Randomly generate different sized connected directed or undirected graphs